 Both Businesses and Economists seek to facilitate more efficient resource management — businesses for greater profitability and economists to increase social welfare.

-An economist seeks to specifically identify means of developing new social value from the resources we already have or to create new resources altogether.
+In an ideal situation, an economist will identify ways to create new social value for resources we already have (to improve their use) or to create new resources altogether.

-To create value, one must know what value is. . .
+To create value, we must know what value is. . .

 Value is defined as “what one is willing to sacrifice” to own or possess a resource.